binduscbindusc-glitch/type-casting-/README.md

 # type-casting-
-type casting means converting one data type into another data type in Python.
+Type casting means converting one data type into another data type in Python.